 • Manachised hotels.
 Revenues from our manachised hotels increased significantly by 70.4% from RMB329.2 million for the six months ended June 30, 2020 to RMB560.9 million for the six months ended June 30, 2021.
 The increase was primarily attributable to the increase in the number of our manachised hotels from 445 as of June 30, 2020 to 621 as of June 30, 2021 as a result of increased popularity of our hotel brands among travelers and our franchisee partners and further diversification of our brand portfolio.
-In addition, RevPAR of our manachised hotels increased a significant impact on the entire hospitality industry, especially in the first quarter of 2020, to RMB291.2 in the first half of 2021, during which COVID-19 was relatively in control with isolated outbreaks in certain areas of China.
+In addition, RevPAR of our manachised hotels increased from RMB195.7 in the first half of 2020, during which the massive outbreak of COVID-19 caused a significant impact on the entire hospitality industry, especially in the first quarter of 2020, to RMB291.2 in the first half of 2021, during which COVID-19 was relatively in control with isolated outbreaks in certain areas of China.
 We waived certain franchise and management fee from our franchisees following the outbreak of COVID-19 pandemic during the first quarter of 2020, resulting in temporary losses in revenues during such period.

 - Leased hotels.
 Revenues from our leased hotels increased significantly by 94.1% from RMB159.1 million for the six months ended June 30, 2020 to RMB308.8 million for the six months ended June 30, 2021.
 Our revenues increased primarily because RevPAR of our leased hotels increased from RMB236.1 in the first half of 2020 to RMB391.9 in the first half of 2021, for reasons similar to the increase of RevPAR of our manachised hotels.
-This increase in revenues was also due to the increase in the total number of our leased hotels from 31 as of June 30, 2020 to 33 as of June 30, 2021. - Retail revenues and others.
+This increase in revenues was also due to the increase in the total number of our leased hotels from 31 as of June 30, 2020 to 33 as of June 30, 2021 - Retail revenues and others.
 Our retail revenues and other revenues increased significantly by 133.5% from RMB51.7 million for the six months ended June 30, 2020 to RMB120.7 million for the six months ended June 30, 2021.
-This increase was primarily due to the rapid increase in the revenue generated from our scenario-based retail business to RMB69.2 million for the six months ended June 30, 2021 from RMB23.4 million for the six months ended June 30, 2020, as well as an increase in revenue generated from our scenario-based retail business was largely driven by the increase in the number of our hotels from 476 as of June 30, 2020 to 654 as of June 30, 2021 as well as the increase in the occupancy rates of our hotels from 54.1% to 69.0% during the same periods.
-Such increased guest traffic, the expansion of our lifestyle product categories and SKUs, as well as the increasing acceptance of our private label product offerings by our customers led to the GMV generated from our retail business increasing significantly by 148.2% from RMB35.5 million for the six months ended June 30, 2020 to RMB88.1 million for the six months ended June 30, 2021.
-The increase in the revenue generated from the sales of our A-Card membership was primarily due to the increase in the number of our retail business increasing significantly by 148.2% from RMB35.5 million for the six months ended June 30, 2020 to RMB88.1 million for the six months ended June 30, 2020 to RMB88.1 million for the six months ended June 30, 2020.
-The increase in the revenue generated from the sales of our A-Card membership was primarily due to the increase in the revenue generated from the sales of our A-Card membership was primarily due to the increase in the revenue generated from the sales of our A-Card membership was primarily due to the increase in the revenue generated from the sales of our A-Card membership was primarily due to the increase in the number of our members who paid membership fees over the relevant periods.
+This increase was primarily due to the rapid increase in the revenue generated from our scenario-based retail business to RMB69.2 million for the six months ended June 30, 2021 from RMB23.4 million for the six months ended June 30, 2020, as well as an increase in revenue generated from our scenario-based retail business was largely driven by the increase in the revenue generated from our scenario-based retail business was largely driven by the increase in the number of our hotels from 476 as of June 30, 2020 to 654 as of June 30, 2021 as well as the increase in the occupancy rates of our hotels from 54.1% to 69.0% during the same periods.
+Such increased guest traffic, the expansion of our lifestyle product categories and SKUs, as well as the increasing acceptance of our private label product offerings by our customers led to the GMV generated from our retail business increasing significantly by 148.2% from RMB35.5 million for the six months ended June 30, 2020 to RMB88.1 million for the six months ended June 30, 2020 to RMB88.1 million for the six months ended June 30, 2021.
+The increase in the revenue generated from the sales of our A-Card membership was primarily due to the increase in the number of our members who paid membership fees over the relevant periods.